 They must be operated during the official hours between sunrise and sunset.

-The pilot must pilot the aircraft in the line of sight, so the pilot must be able to see the aircraft throughout the flight in order to know its location, attitude, altitude, and direction.
+The pilot must pilot the aircraft in the line of sight, so the pilot must be able to see the aircraft throughout the flight to know its location, attitude, altitude, and direction.

-The pilot is responsible for complying with all federal and local laws, regulations and rules related to national security, public safety, protection of privacy, intellectual property, among others.
+The pilot is responsible for complying with all federal and local laws, regulations, and rules related to national security, public safety, protection of privacy, and intellectual property, among others.

 Owners of RPAS with a takeoff weight greater than 250 grams (0.55 pounds) are required to carry out the registration on the Internet portal of the General Directorate of Civil Aeronautics, regardless of its use.
-This obligation does not only apply to owners, since it is also the obligation of RPAS dealers to carry out such registration.
+This obligation does not only apply to owners since RPAS dealers also must carry out such registration.

 The registration of RPAS is done digitally in the Internet portal of the General Directorate of Civil Aeronautics, so it is necessary to have documentation that accredits the ownership of RPAS.

 The RPAS of micro category for private recreational use, private non-commercial and commercial, as well as small and large categories for private recreational use, do not require an Operating Authorization.
 Small and large categories of RPAS for non-commercial and commercial use require Operating Authorization.
 RPAS in the large category for non-commercial and commercial use must have Type Approval for RPAS.
 Similarly, all large RPAS for commercial use must have a certificate of licensure.